Nicolaad/MRTK-Master/README.md

-# MRTK-Master - Mixed relity board game prototype
+# MRTK-Master - Mixed reality board game prototype

 ## What is this